Hideaki is the CEO and founder of STILL. He is also a director for many of the STILL 100 companies.

 Mitchell is a Chartered Accountant and joins STILL with nearly 10 years experience across M&A, due diligence and restructuring advisory services.
 Prior to joining STILL, Mitchell was Vice President at GCA Altium (now Houlihan Lokey), a global investment bank in London, where he advised entrepreneurs, financial investors and corporate clients on M&A and ECM transactions, including buy-outs, corporate carve-outs and IPOs.
 Outside of work, Mitchell can typically be found out on a golf course or attempting to keep fit.

-Jinny is responsible for managing STILL finances and working with STILL 100 companies to help them grow.
+Jinny is the financial controller at STILL, responsible for managing STILL finances and working with STILL 100 companies to help them grow.

 Jinny is a Chartered Accountant with over nine years of experience in audit and accounting.
 Having worked with large multinational businesses in both NZ and in the UK, Jinny brings extensive experience, in particular within the retail and e-commerce industries.